 - When the Projects tab is selected, the timeline displays the amount of time allocated to each resource.
 At a glance, you’ll be able to see workloads and availability across multiple projects, as well as up-to-date budget projections.

-Regardless of view, the Allocations Timeline allows you to swiftly manage change by moving, extending, reassigning, or deleting allocations.
+Regardless of view, the timeline allows you to swiftly manage change by moving, extending, reassigning, or deleting allocations.

 What's an Allocation?